tvendov/vkth_micropython/ports/renesas-ra/README.md

 These are generated with the [RA Smart Configurator](https://www.renesas.com/us/en/software-tool/ra-smart-configurator) tool which is used to define peripheral configuration, pinouts, interrupts etc. for each board.

+## Heap configuration

+The size of the MicroPython heap is controlled by the value of `BSP_CFG_HEAP_BYTES` in `ra_cfg/fsp_cfg/bsp/bsp_cfg.h`.
+This value sets the distance between the linker symbols `_heap_start` and `_heap_end`, which bound the `.heap` section in the linker scripts.
+By default this section resides in the internal `RAM` region.

+Adjusting `BSP_CFG_HEAP_BYTES` and regenerating the FSP configuration will grow or shrink the heap.
+If the heap is moved to a custom memory region (for example OSPI RAM) then the linker script must be updated accordingly and the `MICROPY_HEAP_START`/`MICROPY_HEAP_END` symbols changed to point to the new addresses.

-This tool can be installed either as part of the "Renesas e² studio", or separately with the fsp driver package from https://github.com/renesas/fsp/releases eg.
+This tool can be installed either as part of the "Renesas eÂ² studio", or separately with the fsp driver package from https://github.com/renesas/fsp/releases eg.
 * [setup_fsp_v4_4_0_rasc_v2023-04.exe](https://github.com/renesas/fsp/releases/download/v4.4.0/setup_fsp_v4_4_0_rasc_v2023-04.exe)
 * [setup_fsp_v4_4_0_rasc_v2023-04.exe](https://github.com/renesas/fsp/releases/download/v4.4.0/setup_fsp_v4_4_0_rasc_v2023-04.AppImage)